ashishps1/awesome-low-level-design/problems/coffee-vending-machine.md

 # Designing a Coffee Vending Machine

-This blog post explores the object-oriented design and implementation of a Coffee Vending Machine using Java, a project that demonstrates managing coffee selections, inventory, and customer interactions.
+This article explores the object-oriented design and implementation of a Coffee Vending Machine using Java, a project that demonstrates managing coffee selections, inventory, and customer interactions.

 ## System Requirements